 māntravarṇikam—the letters of mantras; eva—certainly; ca—also; gīyate—in singing or glorifying.

 Certainly, the letters of mantras are also in the glory (of Brahman).

-na—not; itaraḥ—the other, i.e., the jīvā; anupapatteḥ—because of the unreasonableness (or an invalid, illogical conclusion).
+na—not; itaraḥ—the other, i.e., the jīvā; anupapatteḥ—the unreasonableness (or an invalid, illogical conclusion).

-(The Brahman and) not the other (i.e., the individual souls are indicated here) on account of the unreasonableness (of the latter assumption).
+(The Brahman and) not the other (i.e., the individual souls) on account of the unreasonableness (of the latter assumption).

 bheda—difference; vyapadeśāt—because of the declaration; ca—and.